harshasai93/Udacity-Self-Driving-Nanodegree-Projects/P3/README.md

 #### 2. Creation of the Training Set & Training Process

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-Etc ....
+To make the model learn the recovery behaviour, I collected data from simulator by coming to the center from the edges.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 15268 number of data points.
+I then preprocessed this data by cropping, resizing and normalizing the dataset.
+I also augmented the dataset by flippinf images.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 0.2% of the data into a validation set.
+I used a generator to feed the training process data in batches, this reduced the load in the memory considerably and increased the training time.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The model was training with reducing loss for less than 10 epochs.

 #### Final Video

-Here's a link to [Project Video](./output_videos/run1.mp4)
+Here's a link to [Project Video](./run2.mp4)

 ---

 ### Discussion

+The data was the deciding factor whether the vehicle rides successfully or not.
+In the First attempt the vehicle due to straight bias in the data was easily colliding with edge.
+After removing the images with zero steering angle the performance immediately improved without changing anything.
+Hence the dataset should be balanced and with all possible scenarios for the model to perform the best.

+Then I collected the data for recovery from edges, which made the car driving in the center for most of the video.
+The only possible improvements is to collect more data from other tracks and augment more data to represent the edge scenarios.